Not-Kyle/mawborn.xml/README.md

 > 1. Short answer, No (Maybe?)
 >
 > ### How to contact me
-> 1. @killserver on discord, or add me on RBLX @hellokittysouljia
+> 1. @killserver on discord, or add me on RBLX @hellokittysouljia or @mawborn

 # Updates <br />